Low-M-Rank Tensor Completion and Robust Tensor PCA: M-Rank, Symmetric M-Rank and Strongly Symmetric M-Rank

 \begin{definition} The square unfolding of an even-order tensor $\mathcal{F} \in \C^{n_{1}\times n_{2}\cdots \times n_{2d}}$ (denoted by $\matr(\mathcal{F})\in \C^{(n_1\cdots n_{d})\times(n_{d+1}\cdots n_{2d})}$) is a matrix that is defined as

 where

 \end{definition}

 In Definition \ref{def:matrix-unfolding}, the square unfolding merges $d$ indices of $\F$ as the row index of $\matr(\F)$, and merges the other $d$ indices of $\F$ as the column index of $\matr(\F)$.
-In this pattern of unfolding, we can see that the M-decomposition~\eqref{M-decom} can be rewritten as
+In this pattern of unfolding, we observe that the M-decomposition~\eqref{M-decom} can be rewritten as

 where ${a}^i = \vect(\mathcal{A}^i)$, ${b}^i = \vect(\mathcal{B}^i)$ for $i=1,\ldots,r$, and $\vect(\cdot)$ is the vectorization operator.
 Specifically, for a given tensor $\mathcal{F} \in C^{n_1\times n_2\cdots \times n_{d}}$, $\vect(\mathcal{F})_{k}:=\mathcal{F}_{i_1\cdots i_{d}}$ with